BazilSuhail/FlexiBase/README.md

 # FlexiBase Shell

-#### Welcome to FlexiBase Shell, a simple and efficient database management tool.
+#### Welcome to FlexiBase Shell, a simple and efficient database management tool I created as a semester project in my 3rd semster under supervision of [Dr. Khawaja Umar Suleman](https://www.linkedin.com/in/umar-suleman/).

 FlexiBase Shell is a lightweight, efficient database management tool designed for simplicity and performance.
 Built from the ground up, all database structures, including indexing, retrieval, and key-value storage, are custom-designed to meet the needs of modern data management.